Boys Town 3 kids

 Interns can expect training experiences that will prepare them for post-doctoral experience in clinical, school, and academic settings.
 Applicants who complete their internship training at Boys Town have entered a variety of professional settings, including clinical post-doctoral fellowships, academia, research-based settings, private practice, group practice, integrated care, community mental health, and school psychologist positions.

-Each year Boys Town Center for Behavioral Health in Omaha has several post-doctoral positions available and are typically populated by past interns.
-Further, Boys Town has behavioral health clinics in several cities across the nation and some of these clinics are directed by former Boys Town interns and post-doctoral fellows.
+Each year Boys Town Center for Behavioral Health in Omaha has several post-doctoral positions.
+Boys Town also has behavioral health clinics in several cities across the nation and some of these clinics are directed by former Boys Town trainees.
 Many staff psychologists are also former interns.
 Boys Town currently has Behavioral Health Clinics in Grand Island, Nebraska; Washington D.C.; Central Florida, South Florida and Las Vegas.
-It is anticipated that additional Boys Town Behavioral Health Clinics will open in New Orleans, Rhode Island, North Florida and Eastern Iowa in the future.
 Boys Town is invested in increasing the availability of quality behavioral health services across the country.
 Interns interested in clinical careers and who train at Boys Town are important to this endeavor.
 Learn more about our national clinics and our psychologists at www.boystown.org/locations.

 Benefits